Rituals

 RYUC Home Why free?
 Contact Links Programs Services Contributions

-Although there are a variety of creative principles that come together in a ritual, the most significant purpose of the ritual if we allow it is that it creates the conditions to cause us to act in full accordance and alignment with the beliefs, attitudes and emotions we have that relate to the powers and principles of creation.
-From the creativity perspective, ritual and ceremony is where we ground our intention in the physical world or make our intention physical.
+Although there are a variety of creative principles that come together in a ritual, the most significant purpose of the ritual if we allow it is that it creates the conditions including the exploration of options and possibilities to cause us to act in full accordance and alignment with the beliefs, attitudes and emotions we have that relate to the powers and principles of creation.
+From the creativity perspective, ritual and ceremony provides a way to ground our our intention in the physical world or make our intention physical.
+It can create a powerful memory to catalyze our actions.

 A ritual, designed by ourselves or another, is only a way to process the energy within our being and channel it in a predetermined direction as determined by the ritual.
 The ritual is a real experience.
 Whether the ritual is literal or symbolic in its actions, that experience of the ritual resides in the memory.
 As a memory, it can continually channel our creative life energy in the direction set by the ritual.
 Rituals can be used in two ways.
 One way is to honor the intuitive guidance we receive.
 The other is to create a memory to catalyze something we desire to create.
 Here we create a memory that can be used to continually catalyze our actions.